shaunsingh/nix-darwin-dotfiles/README.md

 `:LspInstall (language)` e.g. `:LspInstall java` to install the java LSP (jdtls)

-I also recommend installing [Neovide](https://github.com/Kethku/neovide) if you prefer a gui experience.
+I also recommend installing [Neovide](https://github.com/Kethku/neovide) or [goneovim](https://github.com/akiyosi/goneovim) if you prefer a gui experience.

 ## Yabai

-Although it isn't required, you can install a toolbar such as [Pecan](https://github.com/zzzeyez/pecan) If you don't like the look of the default one.
+Although it isn't required, you can install a toolbar such as [Pecan](https://github.com/zzzeyez/pecan) If you don't like the look of the default one. (used in the screenshot).
+If you aren't using a toolbar, remove the menubar-specific configuration in .yabairc before installing

 ## Feedback